 The nature of examining history as an academic subject has changed drastically over recent years.
-What was once a subject that emphasised dates and individuals of significance, history as an academic discipline has now shifted its attention to WHY something happened and what IMPACT those events then had as opposed to strictly the details of WHAT happened.
+What was once a subject that emphasised dates and individuals of significance, history as an academic discipline has now shifted its attention to WHY something happened and what IMPACT those events then had as opposed to strictly the details of WHAT happened?
 Essentially, historical events shouldn’t be examined in isolation, but as part of a linear process of cause and effect.

 Too often, I see students make the mistake of adopting this dated approach to academic historical studies.
-This has unfortunate ramifications, most often when it comes time to write an essay and a student jumps into narrative mode, merely re-telling the events of the historical period of inquiry.
+This has unfortunate ramifications, most often when it comes time to write an essay and a student jumps into a narrative mode, merely re-telling the events of the historical period of inquiry.

 While, of course, it is excellent for a student to be so familiar with the content to such a detailed extent, this evidence (ie. the facts) is secondary to the analysis and conclusions we need to make in regards to examining historical events.
 Making a sophisticated analysis of history is critical to being successful within the subject.
-Thus, here are my top tips to understanding what is required in order to enjoy success in the subject of history:
+Thus, here are my top tips for understanding what is required in order to enjoy success in the subject of history:

 Answering the question.

 This seems obvious but yet it is surprising how many students do not actually address, specifically, the question they are required to answer.
-Again, the most common reason for this is that students jump into story-telling mode, explaining sentence after sentence WHAT historically took place, rather than why, how or to what effect.
+Again, the most common reason for this is that students jump into a story-telling mode, explaining sentence after sentence WHAT historically took place, rather than why, how or to what effect.